uvarc/rc-learning/content/courses/python_introduction/numpy_scipy.md

 ### Importing SciPy Packages

 Importing from scipy alone brings only the base packages, which provide a fairly minimal set of tools.
-Individual packages must be imported expliclty.
+Individual packages must be imported explicitly.

 ```python
 from scipy import linalg, optimize
 ```

-For a loaded package, type `help(name)` to see a summary of available functions.
+For an imported package, type `help(name)` to see a summary of available functions.

 ```python
 help(linalg)